MarinoMtz/Pygate/README.md

 ### 4. Configure and send LoRaWAN packets on a pycom End Device.

-4.1 Simply get the join-plido.py and put it into a pycom lopy module from `https://github.com/MarinoMtz/Roaming-ED`
+4.1 Simply get the `join-plido.py` and put it into a pycom lopy module + extension board from `https://github.com/MarinoMtz/Roaming-ED`

+### 5. Install the chirpstack gateway bridge on a Raspberry Pi.

+In order add more capabilities at the gateway side, another way to connect our pygate to the chirpstack stack, is to use a Raspberry pi and to create an MQTT broker on it.
+By doing that, we add a control layer that allow us to filter traffic at the gateway level.
+It is also helpful since it can also be configured to secure the conection with the LNS using TLS